For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Trains

-Virgin and Trans Pennine Express both operate regular services out of Lancaster, providing direct links across the country.
+Trans Pennine Express, Avanti West Coast and Northern Trains all operate regular services out of Lancaster, providing direct links across the country.

 More advice in our guide on cheaper train tickets.